BawdyAnarchist/quBSD/Future_Development.md

 	- Needs to document that the rootjails must stay lowered schg
 	- Update the guides regarding #defaults in jailmap.

-jail -r
-	- <net-jails> are getting an "Operation not permitted" error, I think on wg attempted changing of resolv.conf

 quBSD.sh and msg-qubsd.sh
 	- Error messages feel a bit disorganized now.
 		- Rework the name/numbering scheme.